NVIDIA/deepops/docs/deepops/dgx-diagnostic-firmware.md

 # nv_mgmt_interface: enp2s0f1 # DGX-Station
 ```

-> Note: This role is meant to run on a system running the DGX OS or a system that has had the nvidia-dgx role applied to it.
+> Note: This playbook is meant to run on a system running the DGX OS or a system that has had the nvidia-dgx role applied to it.
 Certain diagnostics may fail if this is not the case.

 ## Collect Diagnostics

-The `nvidia-dgx-diag.yml` playbook leverages this role to run a diagnostic.
+The `nvidia-dgx-diag.yml` playbook leverages the `nvidia-dgx-firmware` role to run a diagnostic.
 This will collect health and configuration information for all nodes across a cluster.
 After being executed all logs will be copied locally to the provisioning system at `config/logs`.
 Logs are stored by hostname with timestamps.
 To change where logs are stored change the `local_log_directory` variable.

 Diagnostics include the following and easily be expanded by adding tasks to the `run-diagnostics.yml` file: